Weak is what we feel when we are in the process of resisting vulnerability.

 What was this man so urgently trying to communicate to me?

-I noticed a gut reaction came up from a feeling of adrenaline when he walked off laughing…(like, he laughed?? roarrrr) a visual reaction played in front of my eyes for a milisecond, of me turning to him and sarcastically saying; ‘oh is it funny, is it?’
+I noticed a gut reaction came up from a feeling of adrenaline when he walked off laughing…(like, he laughed???
+Roarrrr)

 I spent 10 more minutes working out.
-In those 10 minutes my mind and body were feeling and thinking different things.
+In those 10 minutes, my mind and body were feeling and thinking about different things.

-My mind was like ‘meh just keep going, hold out, look calm…it’s just a freaking tag.
-No need to feel humiliated.’
+My mind was like “Meh just keep going, hold out, look calm…it’s just a freaking tag.
+No need to feel embarrassed.”

 I’ll tell you the implications of this in a moment.